janhoon/cadac/memory-bank/progress.md

 # Progress: CADAC

 ## Current Status
 CADAC is in early development (version 0.1.0) with completed foundational components and dependency system.
 The project has successfully implemented SQL parsing with tree-sitter, model discovery functionality, and dependency tracking using petgraph, with all tests passing.
-The focus has now shifted to enhancing SQL parsing capabilities and implementing the terminal UI.
+The focus has now shifted to implementing SQL execution capabilities across multiple database platforms (Postgres, Databricks, Snowflake) and enhancing the terminal UI.

 ## What Works